By Tracy Tanner & Blake Howard Norton, The Accidental Job Share

 Musings featuring or written by Tracy Tanner & Blake Howard Norton:

-Work Muse drives adoption of job sharing in business as a competitive advantage while helping individuals find work-life balance.
-Join the #JobshareRevolution here –– events, resources, and relevant content to empower you in work and life!
-For more info, email@example.com.
+Melissa Nicholson is the Founder & CEO of Work Muse.
+Work Muse drives the adoption of job sharing in business as a source of competitive advantage while helping individuals find work-life balance.
+Join the #JobshareRevolution here.
+Hello@workmuse.com for more info.